gwenh11/LS_core/01_RB101/small_problems/documentation_again/08_included_modules.md

 Ruby uses **mix-in modules** instead.
 They provide a way of classes of different types to share behaviors without using inheritance.
 A class can use a mix-in module by using the `include` method.
 Once included, all the mix-in's methods become available to object of the class.

 One of the most commonly used mix-ins in Ruby is the `Enumerable` module.
-It provides much of the functionality needed to iterate through collections such as `Array, Hash and Range.
+It provides much of the functionality needed to iterate through collections such as `Array`, `Hash` and `Range`.

 `#min` is part of the `Enumberable` module.